sheppard/github-paper-collaborator/README.md

 The core of the workflow is a git repository containing source files and a build script.  ([This repository] is an example).
-Technically there are two build scripts: one that just compiles the PDF, and a second script that pulls the source from GitHub and then calls the first script.
+Technically there are two build scripts: [one script] that compiles the PDF, and a [second script] that pulls the source from GitHub and then calls the first script.
 This separation is important if you're ever working on a local copy and want to be able to build the paper without pulling from GitHub.
 It also is likely that the second